 In a metro area as large as Los Angeles with an economy driven by low-wage work, the effects of inflation — especially gas prices — fall disproportionately on the working class, said Leo Feler, a senior economist at the UCLA Anderson Forecast.

-The L.A. metro area, which includes Los Angeles and Orange County, clocked in at 8% annual inflation in May.
+Annual inflation in the L.A. metro area, which includes Los Angeles and Orange counties, clocked in at 8% in May.
 San Diego saw 8.3%, while the Riverside metro area, which includes Riverside and San Bernardino counties, saw a 9.4% inflation rate.